 Fellows are selected as merit scholars for their demonstrated leadership and ongoing commitment to service.
 All applicants that submit completed applications to SOPHAS by the priority deadline of January 5, 2024 by 5:00 PM EST will be able to apply for this highly competitive merit scholarship.

 Eligible applicants interested in the Paul D. Coverdell Fellowship must indicate their Returned Peace Corps Volunteer status in their SOPHAS application.
-Once your SOPHAS application is verified and received by Rollins (no later than January 5, 2021), you will be sent the Paul D. Coverdell Fellowship Application Form to the email you have listed.
-Please note that it may take up to two weeks for the application to be sent.
-You may also access the Supplemental Application via this link.
+Once your SOPHAS application is verified and received by Rollins (no later than January 5, 2021).
 The supplemental application must be submitted no later than January 12, 2021.
 Please be aware that consideration for the Fall 2021 cohort of Paul D. Coverdell Fellows has closed.
 Awardees will be notified in late-February/early-March.

 RSPH greatly values the experience, perspective and service of all RPCV students.
 Those selected as Paul D. Coverdell Fellows receive an award package including: partial tuition scholarship, Rollins Earn and Learn (REAL) award, and a practicum award.
 The award package is provided to Coverdell Fellows in order to facilitate community-engaged learning programs, including activities on campus and in the Atlanta community.

 What does it mean to be a Coverdell Fellow?